cleoold/types-linq/doc/api/types_linq.enumerable.rst

 Correlates the elements of two sequences based on equality of keys and groups the results using the selector.

+In normal cases, the iteration preserves order of elements in self (outer), and for each element in self, the order of matching elements from inner.

+Unhashable keys are supported (where hashibility is determined by checking `typing.Hashable`).
+If any keys formed by key selectors involve such types, the order is unspecified.

 Example
     .. code-block:: python